 - Former football player, former presidential candidate of 2005 and member of the Kru, George Weah

 - Former rebel leader and a Nimba, Prince Yormie Johnson (PYJ).

 - The only woman in the race and former model, MacDella Cooper

 - The richest man in Liberia, Benouni Urey

-- The experienced politician and a member of the Americo-Liberia (Congo-elite), who have ruled Liberia since its inception in 1847 (with the exception of Samuel Doe 1980-1990), Charles Brumskine.
+- The experienced politician and a member of the powerful Americo-Liberia (Congo-elite), Charles Brumskine

 I will start eliminating the ones, that will not win.

 Alexander Cumming does not stand a change.
 He is politically inexperienced, and whatever small chance he had, he blew it with the hammock accident.
 He was seen carried around in a hammock by natives.
 That brought back memories in how the Congos use to treat the natives as savages and obedient subjects under leadership such as Tubman.

 MacDella Cooper will neither win.
 She is a former refugee, who fled to Côte d’Ivoire in 1991 and later to the USA, from where she got her education.
 She has not shown any real trust that she will win.
 She runs on promises such as free education, universal health care, electricity in every home, and she will deal with the Congo-urban elite that has rigged ownership of land for the natives.
 Hence the natives have lost access to their source for food and national heritage.
 A more fair land reform is needed.